Find out more about how DEC charities used donations.

 Farid* stands at the entrance to his tent in a displacement camp in Syria.
 Image: Karam Almasri/DEC

-Launched in July 2020, the DEC Coronavirus Appeal has been funding work in six of the world's most fragile states - Afghanistan, DR Congo, Somalia, South Sudan, Syria and Yemen - as well as the Rohingya refugee camps in Bangladesh.
+Launched in July 2020, the DEC Coronavirus Appeal has been funding work in six of the world's most fragile states - Afghanistan, DR Congo, Somalia, South Sudan, Syria and Yemen - as well as the Rohingya refugee camps in Bangladesh and, more recently, India.

-Our in-depth Breaking Point report examines how the pandemic is pushing these places towards catastrophe and how DEC charities have been using donations to help people affected.
+Our in-depth Breaking Point report examines how the pandemic is pushing fragile states towards catastrophe and how DEC charities have been using donations to help people affected.

-Help vulnerable communities in India protect themselves from Covid-19 by completing a sponsored challenge, holding an event or asking for donations for your birthday.
+Help vulnerable communities protect themselves from Covid-19 by completing a sponsored challenge, holding an event or asking for donations for your birthday.